UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 Coming back to the optional royalty topic that has been going on over Twitter, the discussion [here](https://eips.ethereum.org/EIPS/eip-2981#optional-royalty-payments[Rationale]) may help you to have a better understanding of the nature of ERC-2981.

 The standard is only a way to capture the royalty information and does not enforce its payment.
-It is then up to the martketplaces to honor and pay royalties together with the sales.
+It is then up to the marketplaces to honor and pay royalties together with the sales.

 ### Looking into the future